Uuuuuhhhh it’s a ghooooost!

 Ghosts are as diverse as physical people.
 Most are pleasant with some issues and a few are dark and unpleasant.

 When you encounter a ghost, chances are that they are just normal regular people.

-A ghost showing up in your waking state, can also be someone who is in astral because their body is sleeping.
+A ghost showing up in your waking state can also be someone who is in astral eiter awake or because their body is sleeping.
 Sleep is also known as “the small death”.
-Indeed when our physical body falls asleep, our astral body detach and move around in the dimensions.
+Indeed when our physical body falls asleep, our astral body detaches and moves around in the dimensions.

 The controlled form of astral travel is known as OBE – Out-Of-Body Experience and can be learned.
-OBE can also happen spontaneously when you meditate, recieve Shaktipat, do Breathwork or any kind of energy work, are under anesthesia or have a NDE – Near Death Experience.
-There is an energetic stream which connects your astral body to your physical body and when your soul pulls it back, the physical body is permanently let go of.
+OBE can also happen spontaneously when you meditate, receive Shaktipat, do Breathwork or any kind of energy work, are under anesthesia or have an NDE – Near Death Experience.
+There is an energetic stream that connects your astral body to your physical body and when your soul pulls it back, the physical body is permanently let go of.
 Death.